Desolation Sound Cruising Notes

 - Around the Pill and Stove Islets.

-Heriot Bay offers both a Government Dock and the facilities of Heriot Bay Inn and Marina, an old and very quaint resort with 1800ft of side tie moorage with washrooms, showers and laundry.
+Heriot Bay offers both a Government Dock and the facilities of Heriot Bay Inn and Marina, an old and very quaint resort with 550 metres of side tie moorage with washrooms, showers and laundry.
 Fuel, water, and propane are available.
 Their restaurant has an excellent reputation.
 Open all year, Phone (250) 285-3322 and they monitor VHF 66A.
-A grocery store is across the street as well as a liquor store and post office.
+A grocery store is across the street as well as a liquor store, post office and coffee shop.

 Drew Harbour, behind Rebecca Spit, offers reasonable anchorage, but is known as a place for dragging.
 BE SURE YOUR ANCHOR IS WELL SET if anchoring here overnight.
 It is within walking distance of Heriot Bay.